Providing support and challenge while strengthening results and relationships

 - Use their name if you interrupt them

-It can help to be assertive when dealing with conflict and also encourage others to be assertive.
+Being assertive helps when dealing with conflict and also encourage others to be assertive.
 Consider how simple it is to warm up behavior: why and when is it not simple?
 Why do we not act in an assertive way as individuals?
 What is hindering supportive and challenging behavior?
 Finally, what are the most significant questions you need to ask?